newtechjoel/windows-patching-stepfunction/README.md

 - Email on completion or failure.

 ## Installation Notes
-- Download files
+- Download all files.
 - Upload zips to S3 bucket, please place zips in root of bucket.
 - Run deployment.yml and specify bucket name and contactTo and contactFrom email identities.
 Please note, the bucket must be in same region as Lambda functions.
-- If using new contactTo and contactFrom email addresses, Please ensure you verify the SES US East 1 contactTo and contactFrom email addresses!
-The ssm_patchingnotfications will create the SES email identity but cannot verify.
+- If using new contactTo and contactFrom email addresses that have not been verified, please ensure you verify the SES US East 1, contactTo and contactFrom email addresses!
+The ssm_patchingnotfications will create the SES email identities but cannot verify.

 ## General information
 Includes the following artifacts